tudelft3d/geoit1501.website/src/deliverables/final.md

 1. a dataset that the client will be able to use in the future
 1. a website that the client wanted to have built

+In the report, please include the [task distribution table](./grading/task_distribution.md).

 See [example reports from previous years](https://www.tudelft.nl/onderwijs/opleidingen/masters/gm/msc-geomatics/programme/synthesis-project/).